ibm-cloud-docs/satellite/locations.md

 **Before you begin**:
 * Make sure that you have the [correct permissions](/docs/satellite?topic=satellite-iam#iam-roles-usecases) to create locations.
 For more information, see [Checking user permissions](/docs/openshift?topic=openshift-users#checking-perms).
 * You must have an existing {{site.data.keyword.cos_full_notm}} service instance so that control plane data for your {{site.data.keyword.satelliteshort}} location can be backed up to a bucket in that instance.
-For example, to set up a dedicated {{site.data.keyword.cos_short}} instance and bucket:
+For example, to set up a dedicated {{site.data.keyword.cos_short}} instance and bucket,
-    1. [Set up a {{site.data.keyword.cos_full_notm}} instance](https://cloud.ibm.com/objectstorage/create){: external} that you plan to use for all of your {{site.data.keyword.satelliteshort}} locations in your account.
+    1. [Set up an {{site.data.keyword.cos_full_notm}} instance](https://cloud.ibm.com/objectstorage/create){: external} that you plan to use for all of your {{site.data.keyword.satelliteshort}} locations in your account.
     2. Create a bucket in this service instance to back up your {{site.data.keyword.satelliteshort}} location control plane.
 The {{site.data.keyword.cos_full_notm}} bucket must be in the same region as your {{site.data.keyword.satelliteshort}} location.
 The bucket endpoint must match the instance endpoint, such as a **Cross Region** bucket for a **Global** instance.
 Use a name that can help you identify it later, such as `bucket-<satloc_name>-<region>`.
 Create a separate bucket for each {{site.data.keyword.satelliteshort}} location that you create in your account.
-    3. Pass in the name of this bucket when you create the {{site.data.keyword.satelliteshort}} location.
+    3. When you create your {{site.data.keyword.satelliteshort}} location, enter the exact name of the bucket you created earlier or an existing bucket in your {{site.data.keyword.cos_full_notm}} instance.
+If no bucket name is provided, a bucket is created for you.

-    <p class="important">Do not delete your {{site.data.keyword.cos_short}} instance or this bucket.
-If the service instance or bucket is deleted, your {{site.data.keyword.satelliteshort}} location control plane data cannot be backed up.</p>
+        Do not delete your {{site.data.keyword.cos_short}} instance or this bucket.
+If the service instance or bucket is deleted, your {{site.data.keyword.satelliteshort}} location control plane data cannot be backed up.
+        {: important}

 **To create a location from the console**:
 1. From the [{{site.data.keyword.satelliteshort}} console](https://cloud.ibm.com/satellite/locations){: external}, click **Create location**.